moshez/sayhello/README.rst

 Amber "Hawkowl" Brown has written "twist", which is much better at running Twisted-based services than the older "twistd".

+Of course, all mistakes and problems here are completely my responsibility.

 .. _blog: https://glyph.twistedmatrix.com/2015/03/docker-deploy-double-dutch.html
 .. _spoken: http://pyvideo.org/djangocon-2011/djangocon-2011--keynote---glyph-lefkowitz.html